 Indulging in such thoughts will only waste your time and lengthen your suffering.
 So, it is absolutely imperative that when you use opposite action, you do so wholeheartedly with complete commitment behaviorally and psychologically if you hope to obtain any worthwhile benefits from it.

-In DBT, there are 5 quintessential steps to successfully use the coping ahead strategy as a means of significantly decreasing your overall anxiety.
+In dialectical behavior therapy, there are 5 quintessential steps to successfully use the coping ahead strategy as a means of significantly decreasing your overall anxiety.
 These 5 steps are: 1.)
 Describe the situation that will make you anxious.
 2.)
 Choose a coping mechanism you’d like to use in the situation.
 3.)
 Imagine the situation in your mind as vividly as you possibly can.
 4.)
 Picture yourself coping effectively.
 5.)
 Practice relaxation after rehearsing (i.e. mindfulness).

 With the first step, you will want to describe in detail the situation that you are fearful of.
 It’s essential that you remain objective with your description as subjective biases will only build a wall between you and your ability to cope effectively.
 All you need to do here is just describe the situation, the people who will be there, the location it will take place at, and any other pertinent information.
 Besides describing the event itself and presumably everything it will entail; you should also name the emotions and actions that are likely to interfere with your ability to cope.